Marquez helps Rockies complete 2-game sweep of A's | Sports-Games

 Trevor Story had a hit and a walk, scored two runs and stole a base for Colorado.
 Matt Chapman homered and Robbie Grossman had two hits for the A's, who had won three of four in their opening series against the Los Angeles Angels before the Rockies came to town.

 Colorado tied it in the second but missed a chance for more against A's starter Frankie Montas.
-McMahon singled between walks to Daniel Murphy and Sam Hilliard as the Rockies loaded the bases with one out.
-Wolters hit a ball to the wall in right that Stephen Piscotty couldn't corral, allowing Murphy to score from third.
-Montas (0-1) got David Dahl to pop up to second and Story to ground out to keep the score 1-1.
+After Daniel Murphy walked and McMahon singled to lead off the inning, Sam Hilliard struck out before Garrett Hampson walked to load the bases.
+Tony Wolters hit a ball to the wall in right that Stephen Piscotty couldn't corral, allowing Murphy to score from third.
+But Montas (0-1) then got David Dahl to pop up to second and Story to ground out to keep the score 1-1.
 Montas allowed two runs on five hits and two walks in five innings.
 He struck out three.

 Colorado added another run in the eighth on Blackmon's RBI double.
 The Rockies padded the lead in the ninth when Blackmon beat out a grounder back to the pitcher with two outs, driving in Hampson from third while Story hustled home from second to make it a four-run game. --Field Level Media